 Yes.
 These students are to take the kindergarten test.
-All students enrolled in the LEA in the first year of a two-year kindergarten program (i.e., transitional kindergarten), whose primary language is other than English as determined by a home language survey, must be administered the CELDT within 30 days of enrollment or 60 days prior to instruction, but not before July 1, per CELDT California Code of Regulations (CCR), Title 5, Section 11511.
-The latest information about transitional kindergarten is available on the CDE Web page, Transition Kindergarten FAQs.
+All students enrolled in the LEA in the first year of a two-year kindergarten program (i.e., transitional kindergarten), whose primary language is other than English as determined by a home language survey, must be administered the CELDT within 30 calendar days of enrollment or 60 calendar days prior to instruction, but not before July 1, per CELDT California Code of Regulations (CCR), Title 5, Section 11511.
+The latest information about transitional kindergarten is available on the CDE's Transitional Kindergarten FAQs Web page.

-No. For more information, visit the CALPADS Web site.
+No. For more information, visit the CDE's CALPADS Web page.